-The health of our world starts with safe water
+The health of families around the world starts with safe water

 Safe water has the power to protect and save lives